ItachGal/galitach.github.io/READMETM.md

 If you have any questions about this Privacy Policy, please contact us at:
 **[mail](mailto:itachgal+TalMind@gmail.com)**

+### **Disclaimer**

+The information provided by us (“we,” “us,” or “our”) through all of our apps (the “Applications”) is for general informational and entertainment purposes only.
+All information on the Applications is provided in good faith; however, we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of any information on the Applications.

+**No Professional Advice**
+The Applications cannot and does not contain professional advice (including but not limited to legal, medical, health, or financial advice).
+The information is provided for general informational and entertainment purposes only and is not a substitute for professional advice.
+Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
+The use or reliance of any information contained in this Applications is solely at your own risk.

+**"As Is" and Limitation of Liability**
+THE APPLICATIONS ARE PROVIDED TO YOU "AS IS" AND "AS AVAILABLE" AND WITH ALL FAULTS AND DEFECTS WITHOUT WARRANTY OF ANY KIND.
+TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAW, WE EXPRESSLY DISCLAIM ALL WARRANTIES, WHETHER EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE.

+UNDER NO CIRCUMSTANCE SHALL WE HAVE ANY LIABILITY TO YOU FOR ANY LOSS OR DAMAGE OF ANY KIND INCURRED AS A RESULT OF THE USE OF THE APPLICATION OR RELIANCE ON ANY INFORMATION PROVIDED ON THE APPLICATION.
+YOUR USE OF THE APPLICATION AND YOUR RELIANCE ON ANY INFORMATION ON THE APPLICATION IS SOLELY AT YOUR OWN RISK.

 *This privacy policy is a template and should not be considered legal advice.
 You should consult with a legal professional to ensure it meets all legal requirements for your specific situation and jurisdiction.*